-Improving Patient Experience in Primary Care: Practice information
+Improving Patient Experience in Primary Care: GP Information

-We would like to invite the practice to join a project within the Improve Study, which has been set up by the University of Cambridge and the University of Exeter Medical School.
+We would like to invite you to join a project within the Improve Study, which has been set up by the University of Cambridge and University of Exeter Medical School.

 We are carrying out a study of around 500 patients to look at how doctors communicate with patients during a consultation, and how this is best captured in a questionnaire.
 Our goal is to understand in greater detail how patients use questionnaires to report experience of GP care, and to explore approaches to using patient surveys to improve reported experience.